-Definition: annual monitoring takes place throughout a student's registration with the University and is the process by which progress can be monitored.

-- K12.3.1P The focus for annual monitoring and assessment in the years subsequent to the progression examination should be to ensure that adequate progress is being maintained. - K12.3.2R Faculties shall publish procedures for each member of the supervisory team and the student to report progress to the faculty research degrees management committee annually.
-The procedures shall provide for the annual report to be in an approved written format and for it to be considered by the faculty research degrees management committee.
-Guidance on the content and completion of annual progress reports shall be provided by the faculty. - K12.3.3R Following the consideration of annual progress reports, the faculty research degrees management committee will report to the Research Degrees Award Board on whether each student has made satisfactory progress.
+Definition: annual monitoring takes place throughout a student's registration with the University and is the process by which progress can be monitored. - K12.3.1P The focus for annual monitoring and assessment in the years subsequent to the progression examination should be to ensure that adequate progress is being maintained. - K12.3.2R Faculties shall publish procedures for each member of the supervisory team and the student to report progress to the faculty research degrees committee annually.
+The procedures shall provide for the annual report to be in an approved written format and for it to be considered by the faculty research degrees committee.
+Guidance on the content and completion of annual progress reports shall be provided by the faculty. - K12.3.3R Following the consideration of annual monitoring reports, the faculty research degrees committee will report to the Research Degrees Award Board on whether each student has made satisfactory progress.
 Where progress is confirmed as satisfactory the student's registration will continue into the next academic session.
-The faculty research degrees management committee will arrange appropriate support and guidance for those students whose performance is not satisfactory at this stage.
+Where progress is not deemed satisfactory by the faculty research degrees committee at the initial monitoring point of that year, then the committee shall request the student to provide further evidence to allow a final decision to be made.
+The faculty research degrees committee shall make their recommendations to Research Degrees Award Board - Where a candidate is unable to satisfy the faculty research degrees committee that satisfactory progress has been the committee shall make a recommendation to the Research Degrees Award Board to withdraw the student from the University.